-The following table shows the derivation of the relevant adjustments to the unadjusted IFRS net asset value in respect of non-covered business as at December 31, 2008 and 2009.
+The following table shows the derivation of the relevant adjustments to the unadjusted IFRS net asset value in respect of non-covered business as at December 31, 2010 and 2011.
+To allow a likefor-like comparison a restatement of the non-covered business valuation is provided.

-Adjustments to net asset value for non-covered business at December 31 €/m 2008R Elimination of goodwill (65) (61) Marking to market of assets (141) (122) ADJUSTMENTS TO IFRS NET ASSET VALUE (NON COVERED BUSINESS) (206) (183)
+Adjustments to net asset value for non-cover €/m ed business at 2010 December 31 2010R 2011 Elimination of goodwill (53) (53) (53) Marking to market of assets (171) (1) (4) ADJUSTMENTS TO IFRS NET ASSET VALUE (NON COVERED BUSINESS) (224) (54) (57)

-As noted previously, Group MCEV considers assets allocated to non-covered business on an unadjusted IFRS basis.
-In Group Embedded Value, adjustments are necessary in respect of: (i) the elimination of goodwill, relating principally to the remaining parts of the acquisitions of Fibanc and Gamax not allocated to covered business, and B.A.
-Lenz, (ii) marking to market of all other assets not considered on a market-value basis in IFRS, including property and listed companies held in the Group's IFRS accounts using the equity method (Mediobanca).
+Group MCEV considers assets allocated to non-covered business on an unadjusted IFRS basis.
+In Group Embedded Value, adjustments are necessary in respect of: (i) the elimination of goodwill, relating principally to the remaining parts of the acquisitions of Banco Mediolanum and Gamax not allocated to covered business, and B.A.
+Lenz, (ii) marking to market, where appropriate, other assets not considered on a market-value basis in IFRS, including property and listed companies held in the Group's IFRS accounts except, in the 2011 year-end valuation and in the 2010 restatement, for Mediobanca, for which an independent assessment was used.